 I don’t think it’s any secret that mosquitoes are probably the peskiest pest known to our universe.
 They bite, they itch, they annoy – there are literally no good qualities about these bugs.
+Be sure to check out our mosquito extermination page to learn how we can develop a custom extermination plan that is best for your budget and timeline.

 Mosquito eggs are laid, either singly or in bunches, on a water surface, or in a place where they will become wet when flooding occurs.